 Short sentences are good.
 They are clearer to read and easier to understand.
 You will be less likely to make grammatical errors in shorter sentences and don't include too many long sentences.

 I had a conversation with someone who worked in a school not too long ago.
-We had a discussion about using school specific terms when talking to parents.
+We had a discussion about using school-specific terms when talking to parents.
 The issue was whether or not parents would understand them.
 We decided that it was fine to use jargon as long as you explain what it means.
 Actually, best practice says that if there is a word that you need to explain to your audience, use another word!

-From a search engine point of view, using words that link sentences together are really important.
+From a search engine point of view, using words that link sentences together is really important.
 It's also a great way of explaining something clearly.
 Linking words are words like 'because', 'as', 'therefore', 'rather', 'while'.
 They're a really good indicator to your audience of where the sentence is going.
 They give your readers a clear picture of the relation between sentences.

 The big thing to remember is to mix it up all the time.
 Don't use just a long series of short sentences.
-Rather alternate longer sentences with short ones and if you notice that you're using the same word a lot, look up alternatives.
+Rather alternate long sentences with short ones and if you notice that you're using the same word a lot, look up alternatives.